 Going to a local grocery store or market is another great way to cut costs.
 The purchase of some fresh fruits, a nice baguette, and some meats and cheeses can provide you with a nice picnic lunch that is much less than eating out.
 Plus leftovers that can be kept can make enough for a later snack or meal in case anyone gets hangry (looking at you babe!).
 This can also cut time if your hike takes much longer than you expected and you need to run back to your lodging before going to the show you booked, grab that snack and run!

 Most importantly on vacations, every now and then SPLURGE!
 Treat yourself!
 This is your vacation, your travel, your life!
 Spend a little extra to get some gelato on a hot day in Rome, or a once (maybe twice) in a lifetime experience like Bungy Jumping the Kuwaru Bridge in New Zealand.
 It is tempting to spend money at each new location, but maybe you skip the alpine slide and instead go on a hike to a spectacular view you may never have seen on the slide.
 It’s all about balancing your activities and knowing when to spend on a special experience.

-Shopping for GEAR cheaper:
+Shopping for GEAR, cheaper:

 What type of gear are you after?
 As a traveler, I’m constantly looking at the next piece of gear to add to my collection and use while vacationing.
 Obviously camera gear comes to mind.
-A few places I search are Craigslist, Greentoe, REI, and XXX.
+A few places I search are Craigslist, Greentoe, REI, and Nextdoor.
 I’m a huge advocate of buying slightly used or receiving a screaming deal on new items (don’t we all love that).
 Let someone else buy the gear at full price and reap the benefits when they realize it was unnecessary for their needs.